 Unfortunately, on November 5th 2018, Willey Farms had a devastating fire that destroyed the entire building.
 Although we are heartbroken, we were determined to move forward and build again, this time creating the Willey Farms Village.
 Our Garden Center and Greenhouse opened on April 12th 2019 and Our Fresh Produce and Natural Foods departments opened in mid May 2019 at 4060 Dupont Parkway which is the property immediately adjacent to the north.
 As we searched for another space to house our Home Decor and Gift department, we began renovation on the original barn on the farm.
 That renovation was completed last fall and The Old Barn opened on November 5th, 2019 to rave reviews.
-The Old Barn has soaps and lotions, a large variety of silks and silk arrangements, antiques, jewelry and gifts.
+The Old Barn has soaps and lotions, antiques, jewelry and gifts.
 The latest addition to the new Willey Farms Village is the New Mercantile.
-It was built in February/March of 2020 and opened in July offering a terrific variety of gifts, tableware, antiques, candles and wall art as well as bird food and bird feeders, Beaverdam dog and cat food, wind chimes and more!
+It was built in February/March of 2020 and opened in July offering a terrific variety of gifts, tableware, silks and silk arrangements, antiques, candles and wall art as well as bird food and bird feeders, Beaverdam dog and cat food, wind chimes and more!
 Willey's On A Roll, our food truck, was added to the Village and opened in October of 2020.
 In 2021, we were happy to welcome the completion of our indoor bathrooms AND the renovation of the nursery office into our brand new Ice Cream shoppe.
 And we're not done yet!
 Follow us on Facebook and Instagram for all the latest.
 Below you will find the story of how it all began 46 years ago.

 In the summer of 1975, Donald and Irene Willey took the first step towards

 what Willey Farms would become today when they pulled an old airline baggage

 cart laden with fresh vegetables from the family farm to the end of their lane.